Can You Use Flex Seal On Rotted Wood?

 But after repairing the rotted area and then applying Flex Seal over the whole woodwork or furniture, you’ll be able to stop moisture from getting inside of the wood and stop wood rot in the future.

-Flex Seal fills gaps and cracks of rotted wood and seals the wood perfectly.
+Flex Seal fills gaps and cracks in rotted wood and seals the wood perfectly.

 So, let’s have a look at the advantages and disadvantages you’ll get by applying Flex Seal on rotted wood.